 For example, if you are considering relocating a store, you can create a trade area around your customers and weight the center by their sales volume to determine a new candidate location.
 Alternatively, you may have a database of client employees.
 You can then use Maptitude to see the best central location based on the density and distribution of the addresses.
 These could be weighted by seniority, allowing you to better explore potential site locations by considering staff characteristics.

-There is also a Maptitude Site Location Wizard plug-in tool for site selection analysis.
-The Site Location Wizard provides a powerful yet simple to use site selection tool that guides you through the entire site selection process from model creation to site prediction.
+There is also a site location wizard for site selection analysis (see Facility Location below).
+The Wizard provides a powerful yet simple to use site selection tool that guides you through the entire site selection process from model creation to site prediction.

 In addition, street-based tools allow you to create drive-time rings that give you an additional method for assessing the accessibility of a site.
 You can use the rings to determine areas that are underserved or to determine how many of your customers would benefit from a new site with shorter drive times (Figure 4).